pytroll/pytroll/web/source/index.rst

 https://groups.google.com/group/pytroll

 .. note::
-   mpop_ version 0.13.0 with a new aapp/avhrr level1b reader in pure python is out!
+   mpop_ version 0.13.0 with a new avhrr aapp level1b reader in pure python is out!

 The available python packages at the moment are: